ibm-cloud-docs/CDN/faqs.md

  * Click **Save** button.

 ## Why am I unable to reach my webpage through my CDN after configuring Hotlink Protection with `protectionType` `ALLOW`?
+{: #why-am-i-unable-to-reach-webpage-through-my-cdn}
 {: faq}

 Let's consider an example in which your website's domain for users is configured to be your CDN's domain/hostname: `cdn.example.com`.
 When someone attempts to reach a webpage by navigating directly from the browser's navigation bar, the browser typically does not send Referer headers in its HTTP request.
 For example, when you directly navigate in this way to `https://cdn.example.com/`, your CDN considers that the request contains a non-match against the specified `refererValues`.
 When the CDN evaluates the appropriate effect or response through your Hotlink Protection, it determines that a non-match occurred.
 Therefore, your CDN denies access, rather than 'ALLOW'.

 ## Can I use private endpoint of object storage in CDN settings?
+{: #can-i-use-private-endpoint-of-object-storage-in-cdn-setting}
 {: faq}

 No, CDN can only connect to Object Storage on Public endpoints.

 ## Can I use Brotli feature in CDN service?
+{: #can-i-use-brotli}
 {: faq}

 No, Brotli feature is not supported by our CDN service with Akamai.

 ## How do I create a CDN endpoint without using the domain?
+{: #how-do-i-create-a-cdn-endpoint-without-using-the-domain}
 {: faq}

 You can create a CDN endpoint without using the Domain, but ONLY for a CDN of type **Wildcard HTTPS**.
 While creating a CDN of type **Wildcard HTTPS**, your **CNAME** acts as the CDN endpoint, and the **CNAME** is used to serve the traffic.

 ## Is HTTP/2 supported by the IBM Cloud Content Delivery Network service?
+{: #is-http2-supported-by-cdn}
 {: faq}

 Yes, HTTP/2 is supported by Akamai's Edge servers.

+## Is WebSocket supported by the Content Delivery Network service?
+{: #is-websocket-supported}
+{: faq}

+No, WebSocket is not supported by Akamai's Edge servers.

 ## With multiple file purges, what's the difference between a favorite group and an unfavorite group?
 {: #what-different-two-type-favorite-group}